Edited By : Renée Deveney

 Ozempic and Acute Kidney Injury

+Kidney failure is most likely to affect patients with preexisting kidney disorders.
 Novo Nordisk warns patients with kidney disease that taking Ozempic may increase dehydration and aggravate symptoms.
 The company recommends drinking plenty of fluids to avoid this complication.

 Ozempic and Gallbladder Disease

-A review of safety information for other GLP-1 medications shows an increased rate of patient and doctor-reported gallstones.
+Patient safety information discusses the potential for developing gallbladder problems while taking Ozempic and warns patients to report symptoms.
+A review of clinical trials for other GLP-1 medications shows an increased rate of gallbladder or biliary diseases, including cholelithiasis (gallstones).
 Some believe the cause may be the rapid weight loss associated with GLP-1 drugs.
-The same symptoms don’t occur with other medication types that also result in rapid weight loss, however.

 Ozempic Lawsuits Filed Over Stomach Paralysis